 Any traction battery pack manufacterer recomends to fast charge the battery to 80% and drive.
 Even with slow overnight charge a manufacturer does not recomend to charge it to 100% moreover, if you will not travel a long distance next morning.
 A fast charge to 80% prevents your battery pack to overheat and be more healthy.
 It is not good for the pack health to pump electrons 'to fast' using a fast charger.
 An EV on-board computer stops to charge it at 80% or sometime little bit earlier according of the battery temperature and other conditions to make your batteries livespan longer.

-No, because It is not just simple wiring adapter like a Tesla to J1772.
+No, because it is not just a simple wiring adapter like a Tesla to J1772.
 Communications protocols are different for

 FYI: Tesla Corp. has created Tesla to CHAdeMO adapter (~$450) with processor and software inside.

-An electrician can make during 20 minutes any wired adapter that will connect eg. your dryer outlet to your charger (EVSE) plug.
-CCS is only competitor to the Tesla Supercharger.
+An electrician can make for 20 minutes any wired adapter that will connect eg. your dryer outlet to your charger (EVSE) plug.
+CCS is the only competitor to the Tesla Supercharger.
 Tesla made the CHAdeMO adapter to promote the fast charger and fight the main CSS competitor.
-To make an adapter it is make real time protocol translator.
-Eg. an Arduino with an 'proprietary translator software' can do it.
-It is much easy to translate CCS J1772 protocol to Tesla then CCS because a Tesla charging protocol based on J1772 protocol, that why you can charge a Tesla from any public J1772 charger just using simple adapter with few wires inside, provided by Tesla with any Tesla car.
+To make the adapter it is making real-time protocol translator.
+Eg. an Arduino with a 'proprietary translator software' can do it.
+It is much easy to translate CCS J1772 protocol to Tesla then CCS because a Tesla charging protocol based on J1772 protocol, that why you can charge a Tesla from any public J1772 charger just using a simple adapter with few wires inside, provided by Tesla with any Tesla car.

-"Usually, people who stuck w/o gasoline - they stuck w/o electric energy!"
+"Usually, people who stuck w/o gasoline - stuck w/o electric energy!"